djvaron/djvaron.github.io/research.md

 To me, this topic occupies a natural interface between astrophysics and atmospheric science, the fields of my previous research.
 In the simplest terms, I am fascinated by the idea that we can learn new (and obscure!) things about a planet, just by looking at it from space.

-Space-borne instruments have the unique ability to characterize entire planetary atmospheres in a matter of hours or days.
+Space-borne optical instruments have the unique ability to characterize entire planetary atmospheres in a matter of hours or days.
 As such, they grant access to an abundance of information about the Earth and other planets that would otherwise be out of reach to us---but only if they can be reliably interpreted.
 Fortunately---or unfortunately, depending on how you look at it---the scientific value of satellite data is often mostly limited by our powers of interpretation, and there is still a great deal of progress to be made in this regard.
 This is what motivates me in my research.

 <!-- Satellite data is like a mine; what you get out of it is largely dependent on how deep you can dig.
 Depth, in this analogy, is limited by our powers of interpretation. -->